top of page

 Sirius Signal Device Photo By CPSC 2.png

-In absence of permanent collection options, CPSC has partnered with special district Delta Diablo, the Del Norte Solid Waste Management Authority, and the West Contra Costa County Integrated Waste Management Authority (RecycleMore), Alameda County, Marin County, the City of Oceanside, the Port of Los Angeles, CalRecycle, and California State Parks and Coastal Commission’s California Boating Clean & Green Program.
+In absence of permanent collection options, CPSC has partnered with special district Delta Diablo, the Del Norte Solid Waste Management Authority, the West Contra Costa County Integrated Waste Management Authority (RecycleMore), Alameda County, Marin County, the City of Morro Bay, the Port of Los Angeles, the Port of San Diego, CalRecycle, and California State Parks and Coastal Commission’s California Boating Clean & Green Program.
 The coalition behind these events urge residents to stay alert for future collection events and consider switching to reusable electronic visual distress signal devices (eVDSDs).
 These devices are not only reusable, but they are also safe to use, and approved by the U.S. Coast Guard.
 Thus far, over 2 million pyrotechnic marine flares have been kept out of the environment due to increased use of eVDSDs.
 To learn more about eVDSDs from the vendor, watch the Sirius Signal eVDSD demonstration video at https://bit.ly/eVDSDdemo

 2024 COLLECTION EVENTS